-Valproic acid and ASD: Valproic acid (VPA) has been used for the treatment of seizures and mood swings for more than 30 years.
+Valproic acid and ASD: VPA has been used for the treatment of seizures and mood swings for more than 30 years.
 Several lines of clinical evidence have suggested that maternal exposure to VPA is associated with increased risk of ASD[102-104].
-Our research group and others have shown that rodents exposed to VPA prenatally, develop behavioral traits and neurochemical alterations which may be relevant to ASD[28,105].
-Interestingly, prenatal exposure to VPA on gestation day 9 (GD9) before neural tube closure, disrupts the maturation of serotonergic neurons thereby interrupting early development of the serotonergic system[106].
-In addition, prenatal exposure to VPA on GD9 results in an elevated level of 5-HT in the hippocampus and hyperserotonemia in blood[107].
-Furthermore, Dufour-Rainfray et al[108] have reported that decreased 5-HT levels in the hippocampus of rats exposed to VPA at GD9 may be associated with behavioral impairments.
-Therefore, these results suggest prenatal VPA exposure may play a role in the development of ASD, through disruption of the normal development of the serotonin system.
+Our research group and others have shown that rodents exposed to VPA prenatally develop behavioral traits and neurochemical alterations that may be relevant to ASD[28,105].
+Interestingly, prenatal exposure to VPA on gestation day 9 before neural tube closure disrupts the maturation of serotonergic neurons thereby interrupting early development of the serotonergic system[106].
+In addition, prenatal exposure to VPA on gestation day 9 results in an elevated level of 5-HT in the hippocampus and hyperserotonemia in blood[107].
+Furthermore, Dufour-Rainfray et al[108] reported that decreased 5-HT levels in the hippocampus of rats exposed to VPA at gestation day 9 may be associated with behavioral impairments.
+Therefore, these results suggest prenatal VPA exposure may play a role in the development of ASD through disruption of the normal development of the serotonin system.
 However, further research is required to elucidate the mechanisms by which this occurs.
 Clinical use of VPA is often associated with hepatotoxicity and the pathology of VPA-induced hepatotoxicity has been studied extensively.
-Oxidative stress and hepatic inflammation are apparent; elevated levels of nuclear NF-κB in the liver is accompanied by the induction of IL-1β, IL-6 and TNF-α, and these play important roles in the pathology of VPA-induced hepatotoxicity[109].
+Oxidative stress and hepatic inflammation are apparent; elevated levels of nuclear NF-κB in the liver is accompanied by the induction of IL-1β, IL-6, and TNF-α, and these play important roles in the pathology of VPA-induced hepatotoxicity[109].
 Moreover, moderate or high doses of prenatal exposure to VPA can also induce toxicity and even death in the offspring in animals[28].
 However, the underlying mechanism of VPA-induced toxicity in the CNS is not clear yet.
 We suspect that oxidative stress and/or neuroinflammation may also play an important role in the altered brain function observed in prenatal exposure to VPA.
 Further study is required to improve understanding of the mechanisms by which prenatal VPA exposure may induce ASD, through investigation of the serotoninergic system and immune responses in the fetal brain.

 Inflammation in ASD

 A consistent body of data has suggested that there is active inflammation in the CNS in ASD patients.
 Increased activation of astroglia and microglia has been found in the postmortem brain and cerebrospinal fluid samples in ASD patients[61].
-In addition, elevated macrophage chemoattractant protein (MCP)-1 and tumor growth factor-β1, derived from neuroglia, are the most prominent cytokines in the brain samples of ASD patients; marked expression of a prominent inflammatory cytokine profile, MCP-1, IL-6, IL-8 and IFN-γ, is shown in the cerebrospinal fluid of ASD patients[61].
-Another study further demonstrates that pro-inflammatory cytokines including TNF-α, IL-6, IL-8, granulocyte macrophage-colony stimulating factor (GM-CSF) and IFN-γ (Th1 cytokines), are significantly increased in the brains of ASD patients[110].
-However, there is no increase in IL-4 or IL-5 (Th2 cytokines), thus Th1/Th2 ratio is significantly raised in ASD patients, suggesting that Th1 pathway is activated in ASD[110].
+In addition, elevated macrophage chemoattractant protein-1 and tumor growth factor-β1 derived from neuroglia are the most prominent cytokines in the brain samples of ASD patients; marked expression of a prominent inflammatory cytokine profile, macrophage chemoattractant protein-1, IL-6, IL-8, and IFN-γ is shown in the cerebrospinal fluid of ASD patients[61].
+Another study further demonstrates that pro-inflammatory cytokines including TNF-α, IL-6, IL-8, granulocyte macrophage-colony stimulating factor, and IFN-γ (Th1 cytokines) are significantly increased in the brains of ASD patients[110].
+However, there is no increase in IL-4 or IL-5 (Th2 cytokines), thus Th1/Th2 ratio is significantly raised in ASD patients, suggesting that the Th1 pathway is activated in ASD[110].